Propagation of Singularity with Normally Hyperbolic Trapping

 \section{Abstract}

-We prove a new microlocal estimate with normally hyperbolic trapping, which can be applied to Kerr and Kerr(-de Sitter) spacetimes.
-We use a new type of symbol class, and corresponding operator class, which is constructed by blowing up the intersection of the unstable manifold and the fiber infinity.
-The extra loss of the microlocal estimates compared with the standard propagation of singularities without trapping is arbitrarily small.
+We prove a new microlocal estimate with normally hyperbolic trapping, which can be applied to Kerr and Kerr-de Sitter spacetimes.
+We use a new type of symbol class, and corresponding operator class, which is constructed by blowing up the intersection of the unstable manifold and fiber infinity.
+For scalar wave equations on Kerr and Kerr-de Sitter spacetimes, the extra loss of the microlocal estimates compared with the standard propagation of singularities without trapping is arbitrarily small.